SB 691 (WAHAB) Prohibition on Body-Worn Cameras – Support

 Sacramento, CA 95814

-The undersigned organizations write in opposition to Assembly Bill 416 (Krell), legislation that expands eligibility for people who can place individuals on a 5150 psychiatric hold to include Emergency Room (ER) physicians.
+The undersigned organizations request your veto of Assembly Bill 416 (Krell), legislation which expands eligibility for people who can place individuals on a 5150 involuntary hold to include emergency physicians.

-We are a coalition of youth, peer, and community-based organizations that envisions a society in which all communities, families and individuals can enjoy full, productive, and healthy lives free from discrimination of all kinds regardless of current and past mental health or substance use challenges.
+We are a coalition of youth, peer, and community-based organizations that envisions a society in which all communities, families and individuals can enjoy full, productive and healthy lives free from discrimination of all kinds regardless of previous or current issues with their mental health or substance use issues.
 Every person deserves access to appropriate, voluntary services that are delivered in their local community with compassion and respect for everyone’s dignity and autonomy.
 When an individual is experiencing a crisis, their civil liberties should not be substituted for convenience.

 In Community,